COHERENT production of a dark fermion: Introduction

 In this paper, we go beyond the photon- or dark photon-mediated production of new dark-sector particles, generalizing the up-scattering process to new vector and scalar mediators.
-At this scope, we build upon previous analyses~\cite{Brdar:2018qqj,Li:2020pfy,Chao:2021bvq,Chen:2021uuw} and consider the possible production of a new MeV-scale dark fermion (DF) at COHERENT.
-By means of a detailed statistical analysis~\cite{DeRomeri:2022twg}, we combine the most recent CsI and LAr data sets and infer constraints on the DF parameter space.
+At this scope, we build upon previous analyses~\cite{Brdar:2018qqj,Li:2020pfy,Chao:2021bvq,Chang:2020jwl,Chen:2021uuw} and consider the possible production of a new MeV-scale dark fermion (DF) at COHERENT.
+By means of a detailed statistical analysis~\cite{DeRomeri:2022twg}, we combine the most recent CsI and LAr datasets and infer constraints on the DF parameter space.
 Reference~\cite{Brdar:2018qqj} already considered the possible production of a new fermion at \cevns~experiments, assuming that it couples to neutrinos and quarks via a singlet scalar.
 In~\cite{Li:2020pfy} loop effects in the up-scattering of neutrinos with \cevns, also mediated by a scalar particle, have been studied.
-We improve upon these previous results by analyzing new COHERENT data sets (CsI, 2021~\cite{,COHERENT:2021xmm} and LAr, 2020~\cite{COHERENT:2020iec}) and by including timing information in the data analysis.
+Ref.~\cite{Chang:2020jwl} also studied the possible production of a DF at \cevns~experiments, focusing on dimension-6 effective generalized interactions, analyzing old CsI (2017) data and providing sensitivities for a future LAr detector.
+We improve upon these previous results by analyzing new COHERENT datasets (CsI, 2021~\cite{,COHERENT:2021xmm} and LAr, 2020~\cite{COHERENT:2020iec}) and by including timing information in the data analysis.
 We also consider the possible production of the DF from the neutrino-electron scattering (ES) on an atomic nucleus, which in some parts of the parameter space drastically enhances the expected signal at the CsI detector.
-Going one step beyond Ref.~\cite{Brdar:2018qqj} we further extend the analysis addressing both (light) scalar and vector mediators.
+Going one step beyond Refs.~\cite{Brdar:2018qqj,Chang:2020jwl} we further extend the analysis addressing both (light) scalar and vector mediators.
 Notice that the possible production of an exotic fermion from neutrino-electron scattering experiments had been studied in~\cite{Chen:2021uuw}, focusing on effective operators.
 Reference~\cite{Chao:2021bvq} instead considered loop effects on vector and axial-vector contributions in the up-scattering process at COHERENT, using the old CsI data.
 Finally, the effective operators leading to the up-scattering interactions of interest here have been investigated in the context of DM absorption at direct detection experiments in~\cite{PhysRevLett.124.181301,Dror:2020czw}.
 In this work, we recompute all the relevant cross sections and provide their full expressions, to be able to explore the explicit dependence of both \cevns~and ES cross sections on the mediator and the DF masses.
 We conclude with a brief discussion about the stability of the DF.\\

 Our paper is organized as follows.
 In Sec.~\ref{sec:prod} we describe how the dark fermion can be produced through up-scattering, from the interaction of an incoming neutrino with the nuclei or the atomic electrons of the detector.
 In Sec.~\ref{sec:analysis} we discuss the expected signal and provide details of the statistical analysis.
 In Sec.~\ref{sec:res} we present our results, in terms of exclusion regions in the dark fermion parameter space.
 Finally, we summarize our results in Section~\ref{sec:concl}.